o3de/o3de.org/content/docs/atom-guide/look-dev/tools/atom-tools-common-features.md

 ### Docked Windows
 The main window contains several child windows for different features that you can dock, float, stack, or rearrange into custom layouts.

-All of the tools come with a common set of basic panels but additional panels can be added based on the needs of each tool.
+All of the tools come with a common set of basic panels but you can add more panels based on the needs of each tool.

 #### Inspector
 The Inspector displays context sensitive, editable properties for the active document.